fumblystuff/fumbly-diddle-docs/docs/subcopy/using.md

 You can start copying the contents of the source subdirectories to an external drive.

-In the main application window's toolbar, click the **Start** button.
+In the main application window's toolbar, click the **Start COpy** button on the toolbar at the bottom of the application's main screen.
 The application opens the **Copy Source Directories** window where you select options for the copy process as shown in the following figure:

 ![The application's start screen](/images/subcopy/subcopy-copy-1.png)